Our2020View/Our2020View.github.io/index.md

 I don't have all of the mods advertised on this site actually completed yet, but am slowing working through my list.

+<p>January 2021 – After a six month delay to our order from the Winnebago factory due to the Pandemic, we received our View in September of 2020.
+Due to the passage of time, our 2020 View is now a 2021 View... and the name of our website does not match.
+Oh well, that’s what you get for learning how to program HTML while waiting to see if this Covid 19 thing blows over.
+The good news is I have enough material now to get started on some of the details for these mods that were planned earlier in the spring of 2020.
+The View is put away for the winter, so I have lots left to do when spring arrives – and I’ve already got more mods planned to make this a four season RV.
+But for now, I’ll fill in some of the blanks for some of the mods listed below.</p>

+<p>Spring 2021 - After spending the winter thinking about the possibility of brighter days for RVing in 2021, we were launched into "RV Emergency Mode" by unexpected family issues out of town.
+With the requirement to get on-site as soon as possible, I dug the View out of the snowbank in mid March and started into making it cold weather capable for dry camping.
+I was able to get the wet bay insulated and heated, and also get some heat into the battery bay to keep the lithium batteries warm enough to accept a charge.
+Those mods worked out great, and allowed us to dry camp in temperatures approaching -10 C.  With the cold weather behind us now, I'm looking forward to a more leisurely schedule for some more additions.</p>

 Thanks for your interest!

 <br>